Subtle is a cousin of beautiful.

 Those with subtle beauty don’t scream for attention, but instead are happy with who they are without having to manipulate others through using their physical beauty to feel that way.

-Subtle design and messaging challenge the user to make her own connections instead of spelling out every detail.
+Subtle design and messaging challenges the user to make her own connections instead of spelling out every detail.
 Connections we make are more powerful than connections made for us.

 If Amazon and Nine West had been called “reallybigbookstore.com” and “tonsofshoes.com” it might have made some early investors happy, but they would have built little of value.